sematext/docs/docs/logagent/index.md

 - Syslog Server (UDP) listener - Logagent can also act as a syslog server and receive Syslog messages via UDP.
 The parser is applied to the message field.
 - Heroku Log Drain makes it easy to receive Heroku logs for processing
 - Cloud Foundry Log Drain
-- Command - Run commands frequently and process the command output
+- Command - run commands frequently and process the command output
 - Elasticsearch - run Elasticsearch queries frequently and process teh search results
-- Database - Run MySQL, PostgresSQL, MS-SQL commands frequently and process query results
+- Database - run MySQL, PostgresSQL, MS-SQL commands frequently and process query results
 - Custom plugins via Logagent plugin API

 #### Pluggable processors